awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 If you get an `InsufficientDBInstanceCapacity` error when you try to modify a DB instance class, it might be because the DB instance is on the EC2\-Classic platform and is therefore not in a VPC\.
 Some DB instance classes require a VPC\.
 For example, if you are on the EC2\-Classic platform and try to increase capacity by switching to a DB instance class that requires a VPC, this error results\.
 For information about Amazon Elastic Compute Cloud instance types that are only available in a VPC, see [Instance Types Available Only in a VPC](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-vpc.html#vpc-only-instance-types) in the *Amazon Elastic Compute Cloud User Guide*\.

 To correct the problem, you can move the DB instance into a VPC\.
-For more information, see [Moving a DB Instance Not in a VPC into a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.Non-VPC2VPC)\.
+For more information, see [Moving a DB Instance Not in a VPC into a VPC](USER_VPC.md#USER_VPC.Non-VPC2VPC)\.

 For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance and Using the Apply Immediately Parameter](Overview.DBInstance.Modifying.md)\.
 For information about troubleshooting instance capacity issues for Amazon EC2, see [Troubleshooting Instance Capacity](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-capacity.html) in the *Amazon Elastic Compute Cloud User Guide*\.

 ## Amazon RDS MySQL and MariaDB Issues<a name="CHAP_Troubleshooting.MySQL"></a>

+You can diagnose and correct problems with MySQL and MariaDB DB instances\.

 ### Index Merge Optimization Returns Wrong Results<a name="CHAP_Troubleshooting.MySQL.IndexMergeOptimization"></a>